moontaekim/Project_4/README.md

 * D3 integration to show calorie tracking in a line graph
 * A section for users to add their current weight and calories burned.
 Fitbit integration
 * Have a barcode scanner
+* Have preset meals on days Breakfast, Lunch, Dinner, Snack and let users add to those lists.